Updated April 2026

 🚫 Wear-and-Tear Items

-Brake pads, clutch plates, tyres, wiper blades, batteries, light bulbs, filters and belts.
+Brake pads, clutch plates, tyres, wiper blades, batteries, light bulbs, filters and drive belts.
 These are considered consumable items that wear out through normal use.

 🚫 Pre-existing Faults